mweidner037/list-positions/README.md

 These collections do not support in-order or indexed access, but they also do not require managing metadata, and they are slightly more efficient.

 For example, you can use a PositionSet to track the set of deleted Positions in a CRDT.
-See the benchmarks' [ListCRDT](./benchmarks/internal/list_crdt.ts) for an example.
+See the [ListCrdt implementation](https://github.com/mweidner037/list-positions-crdts/blob/master/src/list_crdt.ts) in @list-positions/crdts for sample code.

 ### Types